yyr/timer-revert/readme.rst

 timer-revert
 -----------
+A minor mode to revert buffer for a given time interval.

-This is more like auto revert but with specified time interval see `timer-revert-delay'
+This is more like `auto-revert-mode` but with a specified time interval. see `timer-revert-delay`, defaults to 15 seconds.

+Caveats:
+- Currently works for only one buffer.